OpenDanmaku/OpenDanmaku/server/API.md

 {
 "err_type":"btih_unavailable",
 "err_num":-1,
-"err_msg":'Error: Video Not Yet Exists, Do You Want to Create It?"
+"err_msg":"Error: Video Not Yet Exists, Do You Want to Create It?"
 }
 ```
 #### WHEN NO ERR AND NO DATA